platformsh/platformsh-docs/docs/src/gettingstarted/next-steps/going-live/configure-dns.md

 platform environment:info edge_hostname
 ```

+If your registrar supports `CNAME` records for apex domains (such as `example.com`),
-Add a `CNAME` record from your desired domain (and it's `www` subdomain) to the value of the `edge_hostname`.
+add a `CNAME` record from your desired domain (and it's `www` subdomain) to the value returned.
-Depending on your registrar, this value may be called an "Alias" or something similar.
+If your registrar doesn't support this or you want to know more, see more on [DNS and apex domains](../../../domains/steps/dns.md)

 If your application is going to serve multiple domains, you need to add a `CNAME` record for each of them.